PyAr/PyZombis/324/_sources/lectures/TWP33/TWP33_9_en.rst.txt

 + The method ``text.find()`` searches for a substring.
 + ``float()`` converts something to a floating point number.
 + Libraries: ``urllib.request`` and ``time``.

+.. poll:: TWP33E
+   :scale: 3
+   :allowcomment:

+   On a scale from 1 (needs improvement) to 3 (excellent), how would you rate this chapter?